-“There’s two coffees between you and any knowledge that you need to solve any problem,” O’Shaughnessy says.
+“There are two coffees between you and any knowledge that you need to solve any problem,” O’Shaughnessy says.

 Finán O’Donoghue founded Campsited because of his passion for fresh air and green.

-With a professional background in enterprise technology and user experience design, O’Donoghue saw a problem that he could solve that would also benefit others.
+With a professional background in enterprise technology and user experience design, O’Donoghue saw a problem he could solve that would also benefit others.

-O’Donoghue suggests that travel technology is expanding, diversifying and blooming.
+He suggests that travel technology is expanding, diversifying and blooming.

-“What’s been exciting for me to observe over the past few years is that there was a view that you do one thing and you do it very well—and that’s still valid—but if you look at the big operators today, in consumer-facing businesses and in marketplace platforms, they go beyond what they originally set out to do,” he says.
+“What’s been exciting for me to observe over the past few years is that there was a view that you do one thing and you do it very well—and that’s still valid—but if you look at the big operators today, in consumer-facing businesses and marketplace platforms, they go beyond what they originally set out to do,” he says.

-“When they are looking for travel, it’s not a linear thing…The exciting part is consolidation of the experience to give people an opportunity to look at the journey that they need to take, and make all of the bookings through the same platform—including value-added services while they are there, with a 360º degree experience,” he says.
+“When they are looking for travel, it’s not a linear thing…The exciting part is a consolidation of the experience to give people an opportunity to look at the journey that they need to take and make all of the bookings through the same platform—including value-added services while they are there, with a 360º degree experience,” he says.